AssemblyScript/assemblyscript/README.md

 Motivation
 ----------

-> You [web developers] don't have to learn a new language to learn WebAssembly, which I think, is kind of amazing. [...]
-You are now able to write WebAssembly, without learning a new language, and harness all these benefits WebAssembly might offer you, I think that is kind of powerful. [...]
+> You are now able to write WebAssembly, without learning a new language, and harness all these benefits WebAssembly might offer you.
+I think that is kind of powerful. [...]
 It [AssemblyScript] is absolutely usable, and very enjoyable! - Surma, [WebAssembly for Web Developers (Google I/O ’19)](https://youtu.be/njt-Qzw0mVY) (May 8th, 2019)

 > AssemblyScript was frictionless.
 Not only does it allow you to use TypeScript to write WebAssembly, [...] it also produces glue-free WebAssembly modules that are very small with decent performance. – Surma, [Replacing a hot path in your app's JavaScript with WebAssembly](https://developers.google.com/web/updates/2019/02/hotpath-with-wasm) (Feb 16, 2019)